stanislavhh/most-common-utils/README.md

-# common
+# Most-comon-utils
-utils package that has the most popular methods, such as merge, clone etc. Works faster than lodash in 2-5 times
+Fast & light utils package that has the most popular methods

-[WIP]